tcpalmer/nina-scheduler/technical-details.md

 ## Database
 The plugin uses a [SQLite](https://www.sqlite.org/index.html) database to store information.
 This is the same database technology that NINA uses to store its local DSO catalog.

-It's recommended that you have some backup mechanism for the database to avoid losing your work.
+It's recommended that you have some backup mechanism for the database file (location below) to avoid losing your work.

 ## File Locations